dsedivec/inestool/README.md

 ## Requirements

-Requires Python 2.7.
+Requires Python 3, only tested currently under Python 3.11.
 If you want to read 7-Zip archives you'll also need [pylzma][] installed (e.g. `pip install pylzma`).
 Only tested on OS X so far, but should work on *nix and even Windows, I expect.

 [pylzma]: https://github.com/fancycode/pylzma